JamiuAfolabi/autochek/README.md

    by the driver node(system running the python script) and the database engine.
 It also provides a persistent store where other BI tools can easily integrate.

-   An ETL pipeline was built to ingest data from Google Sheet to Postgres on Dockers Container
+   An ETL pipeline was built to ingest data from Google Sheet to Postgres on Dockers Container.
+All Exceptions are logged in logs.txt.
+   This is important for debugging purpose

 - IMPLEMENTATION WITH PYTHON
 - Pyspark